soxueren/atsd/administration/migration/reporter.md

 ### Prepare Map-Reduce Job

-Log in to the server where YARN ResourceManager is running.
+Log in to the machine where Hadoop job client and HDFS shell are available.

 Create a temporary directory and download the DataTableReporter jar file.